mattschlosser/php-totp/README.md

     $user->totpSecret = Totp::randomSecret()
     ```

-2. Send a one-time notification to the user for them to import into their authenticator app:
+2. Notify the user of the details of their TOTP for them to import into their authenticator app:

     ```php
     UrlGenerator::for($user->username)->urlFor(new Totp($user->totpSecret))